umran/apify/README.md

 ##### Reference Fields

-Reference fields have a required property: `type` whose value must be set to "reference".
+Reference fields have a required property: `type`, whose value must be set to "reference".
 Reference fields are a pointer to another collection or embedded document and is useful for nesting documents together.
 Refer to the table below for all the properties that may be defined on a field object of `type` "reference".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |